denricoNBHS/ss-notes/energy-ecosystems.md

 # Energy Flow in Ecosystems:
+Ecosystems maintain themselves by cycling energy and nutrients obtained by external sources.
+First, the trophic level, primary producers, ( plants, algae, etc..) use solar energy to produce organic plant  material.
+Herbivores, makes up the second trophic level.
+Predators that eat herbivores, makes up the third trophic level.
+Decomposers, breaks down wastes and dead organism and returns the nutrients to the soil.
+On average only about 10% of the energy from a tropic level can be passed on to the next level.
+Processes that reduces the energy, includes respiration, defecation, and non predatory death.
+The low rate of the energy transfer between the trophic level  makes decomposer more important than producer

 ### Food Chains:{#foodchains}
 Food chain- a series of organisms that each dependent on the next organism as a source of food.
 The food chain starts with producers, herbivores, secondary consumers, and finishes with the Apex predator.
 For an example, a lion is a secondary consumer.